christianampe/viper-ios/README.md

 ### Installation Steps

-1. Clone this repository.
+1. Clone this repository into `~/Library/Developer/Xcode/Templates/File Templates`.
-2. Navigate to `~/Library/Developer/Xcode/Templates/File Templates`.
-3. Create a new directory inside `File Templates` called `Custom` or similar.
-4. Paste the `.xctemplate` directories inside the newly created `Custom` folder.

 ### How To Use
 1. In Xcode create a new file - `File > New > File` or `⌘ + N`.